Concordium/concordium-rust-smart-contracts/CTS1.rst

 ~~~~~~~~~

 The parameter consists of a name of the receive function to callback with the result and a list of token ID and address pairs.
-It is serialized as: ``ReceiveFunctionName`` followed by 1 byte for the number of queries and then this number of queries.
+It is serialized as: :ref:`ReceiveFunctionName` followed by 1 byte for the number of queries and then this number of queries.
-A queries is serialized as ``TokenID`` followed by ``Address``.
+A queries is serialized as :ref:`TokenID` followed by :ref:`Address`.

 Callback parameter
 ~~~~~~~~~~~~~~~~~~

 The parameter for the callback receive function is a list of query and token amount pairs.
 It is serialized as: 1 byte for the number of query-amount pairs and then this number of pairs.
-A query-amount pair is serialized as a ``TokenID``, an address ``Address`` and a ``TokenAmount``.
+A query-amount pair is serialized as a :ref:`TokenID`, an address :ref:`Address` and a :ref:`TokenAmount`.

 Requirements
 ~~~~~~~~~~~~

-- The contract function MUST reject if the sender is not a contract address with error CONTRACT_ONLY.
+- The contract function MUST reject if the sender is not a contract address with error :ref:`CONTRACT_ONLY<CTS-rejection-errors>`.
 - The contract function MUST reject if any of the queries fail.
-- A query MUST fail if:

-  - The token ID is unknown with error: INVALID_TOKEN_ID.
+- A query MUST fail if the token ID is unknown with error: :ref:`INVALID_TOKEN_ID<CTS-rejection-errors>`.

 Logged events
 -------------